CudaText-addons/cuda_hex_dump/readme/readme.txt

 Command plugin for CudaText.
-It converts text from current file (only selection if normal block selected) to hex-dump format.
-And shows it in a new tab.
+It converts text from current file (entire file, or only selection, if normal block is selected) to hex-dump format.
+And shows hex-dump in a new tab.
-You can dump via Unicode or DOS encoding.
+Gives commands in "Plugins - Hex Dump":
+- Dump UTF16-LE
+- Dump UTF16-BE
+- Dump ASCII

 Author: Alexey (CudaText)
+License: MIT